Skip to content

 Tori

-Tori’s 300 m² flower meadow is planned for the grass field infront of the letters of Soomaa.
+seeds of 34 plant species sown there.
 Next to the ever-increasing asphalted areas in the centre of Tori, the species-rich flower meadow provides an opportunity to bring a little balance and naturalness.

 Sauga